schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/DAY_7_FINAL_PROJECT.md

-# Day 7: Final Project - Build a Complete Feature
+# Day 7-10: Final Project - Build a Complete Feature

-**Duration:** 6-8 hours
+**Duration:** 3-4 days (20-28 hours with breaks)
-**Goal:** Build a complete, production-ready feature using everything learned this week
+**Goal:** Build a complete, production-ready feature using everything learned

+> **Note for Beginners:** This is a comprehensive project!
+Budget 3-4 full days.
+Work incrementally, test frequently, and don't hesitate to review previous days' materials.

 ## Project Overview